 These methods use SNP to infer relationships among individuals, quantifying the number of alleles shared between two individuals.
+When SNP are in LD with QTL, it is expected that genomic relationships will provide more accurate information about the covariance between relatives than the pedigree relationships.
 Genomic relationships are identical by state (IBS) because they account for the probability that two alleles randomly picked from each individual are identical, independently of origin.
 Pedigree relationships are identical by descent (IBD) because they consider the shared alleles come from the same ancestor.

-Let's assume a matrix \mathbb{Z}^ of SNP inherited by each animal, with dimensions n x m where n is the number of animals and m the number of SNP.
-Several parametrizations exist, but assuming AA=0, AB=1, and BB=2, \mathbb{Z}^ is centered by allele frequency.
+Let's assume a matrix \mathbb{Z}^ of SNP inherited by each animal, with dimension $n \ge m$ where n is the number of animals and m the number of SNP.
+Several parametrizations exist, but assuming AA=0, AB=1, and BB=2 (i.e., number of copies of the B allele), \mathbb{Z}^ is centered by allele frequency.
 Assuming a matrix \mathbb{P} with elements $2p_i$, with p being the minor frequency of allele i: